Photo by Deer’s Photography

-I make my flowers from 180 gr Italian crepe paper that I like to paint with acrylics so I can control the color theme in every small detail.
-I do not use any plastics, vinyl, clay, beads, or pre-made artificial foliage or stamen.
+I make my flowers from 60/90/180 gr.
+Italian crepe paper and 60/160 gr, German crepe paper, that I like to paint with acrylics so I can control the color theme in every small detail.
+I do not use any plastics, vinyl, beads, or pre-made artificial foliage or stamen.

 - What kind of flowers do you make?

-I make a large variety of flower, in different stages of blooming, from buds to fully blossomed: classic roses, peonies, anemone, ranunculus, hydrangea, all types of English garden roses, succulents, scabiosa, jasmine, protea, dahlias, poppies, magnolias, poinsettias, berries, dogwood, tulips, sunflowers, brunnia, freesias, sweet-peas, lisianthus, cherry blossom, field flowers, hellebore, orchids, daisy, all types of greenery and eucalyptus.
-I like to constantly enlarge my floral range, try new things so, don’t be afraid to ask me if there is a particular flowers you are interested in and I’ll try my best to make it.
+I make a large variety of flower, in different stages of blooming, from buds to fully blossomed: classic roses, peonies, anemones, ranunculus, hydrangea, all types of English garden roses, succulents, scabiosa, jasmine, proteas, dahlias, poppies, magnolias, poinsettias, berries, dogwood, tulips, sunflowers, brunia, freesias, sweet-peas, lisianthus, cherry blossom, field flowers, hellebore, orchids, daisies and all types of greenery and eucalyptus.
+I like to constantly enlarge my floral range, try new things so, don’t be afraid to ask me if there is a particular flower you are interested in and I’ll try my best to make it.

-- What kind of work or orders do you take?
+- Do you sell your flowers?
+What kind of orders do you take?

-I sometimes make recreation of real bouquets or wedding bouquets… so if you wish to hold your bridal bouquet one more time, for years to come, or you want to make your wife the most amazing anniversary gift, let me know.
-I take a limited amount of orders per year so contact me with many months in advance.
+Sometimes, I make recreation of real bouquets or wedding bouquets… so if you wish to hold your bridal bouquet one more time, for years to come, or you want to make your wife the most amazing anniversary gift, let me know.
+I take a limited amount of orders per year so contact me with many months in advance, even one year previous to the occasion.
 I also reserve the right to turn down orders beyond my capabilities.

 - Can you send me a price offer for your work?

-I don’t have a standard price offer because I only have time to make custom orders (I never find the time to make flowers to stock in my studio), so every customer with his/hers requests are unique.
-You have to let me know your requests so I can make an estimate of the time, workmanship and materials I need in order to make you a price offer.
+I don’t have a standard price offer because I only have time to make a few orders every year, so every customer with his/hers requests is unique.
+Only after I know all the details, I can make an estimate of the time, workmanship and materials I need in order to make you a price offer.